 A chance hybrid I raised a while back, the pollen parent is probably B. davidii 'Gulliver'.
-Very long pancicles like the seed parent; although the individual flowers are more delicate.
+Very long panicles like the seed parent, although the individual flowers are more delicate.
 Heavy B. forrestii foliage, and generally looking like that species, it's proving hardy and not too vigorous.

 Not every hybridisation I try works, and in this case the reciprocal failed.
 B. nivea is quite promiscuous and can be pollinated by many of the Asian species.
 With most of these hybrids, the B. nivea traits tend to dominate.
-This one is unusual: the foliage isn't very hairy and the individual flowers are quite large.
+This one is unusual: the foliage isn't very hairy and the individual flowers are quite large relative to most B. nivea hybrids.

 An example of the species growing in situ at 2000m, Lenteng, Mizoram, India.
 Some plants have these very upright and dense panicles.
 However, the individual flowers are identical to any other member of the species.